Search this site

 If you are a visitor, or have moved here without obtaining legal temporary residency, then your foreign driver's license, and legal immigration status, is valid for the number of days that is hand written on your Passport visa stamp by the Immigration Agent.
 Usually this is 90 days but can be less.
 It will never be more.
 Before your reach the allowed number of days, you must leave the country, or leave and re-enter.
 In doing this you will receive a new visa stamp and the process starts over.

 If you have applied for Temporary residency, and your application has been accepted for processing, you do not need to leave the country to keep you immigration status legal, but you must leave, as controlled by the number of days on your passport stamp, to keep your driver's license valid.

-When you obtain full legal temporary residency, on the 91st day thereafter (assuming 90 is written in your passport), which results in your international driver's license no longer being valid, you can go obtain a Costa Rica license.
-Yes, you read that correct, on the first day that your international driver's license becomes invalid, you can go get your Costa Rica license.....somehow.
+When you obtain full legal temporary residency, by receiving your Cedula ID card, on the 91st day thereafter (assuming 90 is written in your passport), which results in your foreign driver's license no longer being valid, you can go obtain a Costa Rica license.
+Yes, you read that correct, on the first day that your foreign driver's license becomes invalid, you can go get your Costa Rica license.....somehow.

 It is also important to keep track of the expiration date of your driver's license from the issuing country.
 While you may be within the specified time limit in Costa Rica, if it has expired in the issuing country, your license will be considered invalid.

 Important! - If you have a Costa Rica car insurance policy, or are renting a car that includes insurance, and your drivers license is considered expired, then your insurance is invalid.

 Police checkpoints are common.
 I have been through about a dozen in the last year.
 They can be anywhere and for any reason.
 Police don't require a reason to stop you in Costa Rica.
 Some checkpoints are casual with an officer or two and others are somewhat intimidating with a dozen or so officers, some with automatic weapons.